Attendance Strategy

 -

 Pupils whose attendance persistently sits between 90-96% but never meets the threshold of 96% become a purple focus family.
-These pupils’ attendance will be monitored more closely, including tracking reasons for absence, patterns in absence and frequency of absence.
-Alongside this, these families will be prioritised for support.
+These pupils’ attendance will be monitored more closely, including tracking reasons for absence, patterns in absence, frequency of absence and prioritising them for support.

 -